Types of Financial Aid

 Private Educational Loans

 You can use a Private Educational Loan if you are enrolled less than half-time and/or non-matriculated.
 Private Educational Loans are available to cover your total cost of education (tuition, fees, books and supplies, transportation and living expenses) after all other financial aid has been applied.
 To apply for a loan, you need to complete either a paper application provided by the bank or an application on the bank’s web site.
 You can apply without a co-signer if you are a creditworthy applicant.
-With a Private Educational Loan, you can usuallydefer repayment of principal and capitalize the interest while you are in school.
-If you are interested in applying for the Private Educational Loan, contact the Financial Aid Office for a list of banks offering those loans.
+With a Private Educational Loan, you can usually defer repayment of principal and capitalize the interest while you are in school.
+If you are interested in applying for the Private Educational Loan, contact Student Financial Services for a list of banks offering those loans.

 Scholarships, Grants, Loans and Employee Tuition Reimbursements

 Sponsors for outside aid usually have their own eligibility requirements.
-The Financial Aid Office will complete any paperwork required to assist you in the application process.
+Student Financial Services will complete any paperwork required to assist you in the application process.